Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Analyses: AoI-Optimal Blind Scheduling

 \subsection{Blind Scheduling with Minimal Knowledge: Clustered Round-Robin}

-We consider the case of minimal knowledge, where only the long-term average PER $\varepsilon_{\text{uni}}$ among all UEs (averaged over space, time and frequency) and the full history of previous transmission schedule are available, and look for an optimal blind scheduling policy that minimizes the expected average AoI.
-Starting with the non-clustered special case $l=1$, we can obtain that: \begin{theorem} For homogeneous UEs sharing the same PER, among all blind scheduling policies, round-robin is (i) the optimum that minimizes the expected average UE AoI in any slot, if all UEs have the same initial AoI; and (ii) an asymptotic optimum that minimizes the expected average UE AoI on the infinite time horizon with arbitrary initial AoI. \end{theorem} Our proof to this theorem can be briefly summarized with the following sketch (a detailed proof is provided in Appendix~\ref{app:opt_rr_proof}): \begin{enumerate} \item Without loss of generality, starting from a zero initial status where all UEs have AoI of 1, the expected average AoI can be modeled as a convex decreasing utility function over a special probability space that we define with the inter-transmission interval (ITI). \item We can derive that the round-robin schedule second-order stochastically dominates any other deterministic schedule, so that it is the optimal blind schedule for zero initial status that minimizes the expected average AoI. \item The impact of initial status on the expected average AoI can be proven to vanish on the infinite horizon, so that RR becomes the asymptotic optimum for arbitrary initial status. \end{enumerate}
+First we consider a scheduling of active clusters $\mathcal{I}_t$, when the cluster size $l$ and the sub-carrier assignment policy are fixed.
+In any time slot $t$, we consider to possess only the full history of previous active cluster scheduling $\mathcal{I}_1,\mathcal{I}_2,\dots,\mathcal{I}_{t-1}$, as well as the long-term PER averaged over space and time among all UEs $\varepsilon\subscript{\revise{avg}}\triangleq\lim\limits_{T\to+\infty}\frac{1}{TI}\sum\limits_{t=1}^T\sum\limits_{i\in\mathcal{I}}\varepsilon_i(t)$, and look for an optimal schedule that minimizes the expected average AoI.
+Starting with the special case $l=1$, we obtain that: \begin{theorem} When $l=1$, for homogeneous UEs that have independent and identically distributed time-varying PERs, among all blind schedules, round-robin is (1) the optimum that minimizes $\frac{1}{I}\sum\limits_{i\in\mathcal{I}}\mathbb{E}_\pi\left(h_i(t)\right)$ for all $t$, if $h_i(0)=h_j(0) \forall i,j\in\mathcal{I}$; and (2) an asymptotic optimum that, with arbitrary initial AoI $h_i(0)$ for all $i\in\mathcal{I}$, minimizes $\overline{h}_\pi^{(T,I)}$ as $T\to+\infty$. \end{theorem} This theorem can be proven as follows (a detailed proof by us is provided in Appendix~\ref{app:opt_rr_proof}): \begin{enumerate} \item Without loss of generality, starting from a zero initial status where all UEs have AoI of 1, the expected average AoI can be modeled as a convex decreasing utility function over a special probability space defined with the inter-transmission interval (ITI). \item RR second-order stochastically dominates any other deterministic schedule, so that it is the optimal blind schedule for zero initial status that minimizes the expected average AoI. \item The impact of initial status on the expected average AoI vanishes on the infinite horizon, so that RR becomes an asymptotic optimum for arbitrary initial status. \end{enumerate}

-It is also easy to generalize Theorem \ref{th:blind_optimum_rr} to show the superiority of $l$-clustered RR over any other $l$-clustered transmission schedule, which is omitted here.
+Theorem \ref{th:blind_optimum_rr} can be easily generalized for any $l\in\mathcal{I}$ with an $l$-clustered round-robin schedule, which transmits in every slot the $l$ UEs with the longest interval since their last transmission (see proof in Appendix~\ref{app:opt_rr_proof}): \begin{corollary} For arbitrary $l\in\mathcal{I}$ and homogeneous UEs that have independent and identically distributed time-varying PERs, among all blind schedules, $l$-clustered round-robin is an asymptotic optimum that, with arbitrary initial AoI $h_i(0)$ for all $i\in\mathcal{I}$, minimizes $\overline{h}_\pi^{(T,I)}$ as $T\to+\infty$. \end{corollary}